qiime2/docs/source/tutorials/atacama-soils.rst

 "Atacama soil microbiome" tutorial
 ==================================

-.. note:: This guide assumes you have installed QIIME 2 using one of the procedures in the :doc:`install documents <../install/index>`.
+.. note:: This guide assumes you have installed QIIME 2 using one of the procedures in the :doc:`install documents <../install/index>` and completed the :doc:`moving pictures tutorial <moving-pictures>`.

-This tutorial is designed to be a self-guided exercise that could be run after :doc:`the moving pictures tutorial <moving-pictures>` to gain more experience with QIIME 2.
-The data in this tutorial is paired-end Illumina MiSeq data, so this tutorial is also useful for learning how to work with paired-end data in QIIME 2.
+This tutorial is designed to serve two purposes.
+First, it illustrates the initial processing steps of paired-end read analysis, up to the point where the analysis steps are identical to single-end read analysis.
+This includes the importing, demultiplexing, and denoising steps, and results in a feature table and the associated feature sequences.
+Second, this is intended to be a self-guided exercise that could be run after :doc:`the moving pictures tutorial <moving-pictures>` to gain more experience with QIIME 2.
+For this exercise, we provide some questions that can be used to guide your analysis, but do not provide commands that will allow you to address each.
+Instead, you should apply the commands that you learned in :doc:`the moving pictures tutorial <moving-pictures>`.

-In this tutorial you'll use QIIME 2 to perform an analysis of soil samples from the Atacama Desert in northern Chile...
+In this tutorial you'll use QIIME 2 to perform an analysis of soil samples from the Atacama Desert in northern Chile.
+The Atacama Desert is one of the most arid locations on Earth, with some areas receiving less than a millimeter of rain per decade.
+Despite this extreme aridity, there are microbes living in the soil.
+The soil microbiomes profiled in this study follow two east-west transects, *Baquedano* and *Yungay*, across which average soil relative humidity is positively correlated with elevation (higher elevations are less arid and thus have higher average soil relative humidity).
+Along these transects, pits were dug at each site and soil samples were collected from three depths in each pit.

 Download data files
 -------------------